danieldriver/danieldriver.github.io/_pages/about.md

 - \<six letters of my first name>@lente.net

-Any message you send me from your own (free) [ProtonMail](https://protonmail.com/) account will automatically have end-to-end encryption.
+Any message you send me from your own [ProtonMail](https://protonmail.com/) account will automatically have end-to-end encryption.
 If you use another PGP compatible service, you can use my [PGP public key](/assets/pgp/publickey-drd.txt).